Free and confidential

 Call (888) 303-2026 to get 24/7 help with treatment.

 Michigan has a number of treatment options when it comes to dual diagnosis.
-Below is a list of 20 dual diagnosis treatment centers located throughout Michigan that can help with both mental health issues and substance abuse, including alcohol addiction, drug addiction and more.
+Below is a list of 20 dual diagnosis treatment centers located throughout Michigan that may help with both mental health issues and substance abuse, including alcohol addiction, drug addiction and more.

 Services included: